dwyl/phoenix-todo-list-tutorial/README.md

 You should see:

-# TODO: add screenshot of todo list home page
+# TODO: add screenshot/GIF of todo list home page

 Now that you have the _finished_ example app